Top 10 best cheap-to-run cars 2023

 Crossovers and SUVs may be all the rage, but in the past the go-to practical choice was often the estate car.
 The 3 Series Touring comes in the traditional petrol and diesel options, but a plug-in hybrid is also available to maximise efficiency.
-The most efficient diesel 318d and 320d engines will get you up to 59mpg, and the petrol options in the 318i and 320i will get you around 42mpg.
+The 320d diesel engine will get you up to 59mpg, and the petrol 320i can manage around 42mpg.

 Your best cheaper-to-run option, though, is the 330e plug-in hybrid, which allows you to do a range of around 35 miles on electric alone, with a petrol fuel economy figure between 150 and 200mpg.
 With the lowest BiK rate of the range, the 330e is the better choice as a company car.
 Its fuel economy combined with its estate-practicality means it’s an obvious choice for those looking for something more spacious.
 Buyers looking for a manual option might be disappointed, though, as the 3 Series Touring is only available as an auto.